Frostielocks/Ivory-Academy/README.md

 ## Acknowledgments

-* [codeacademy](https://www.codecademy.com/): Used it's HTML/CSS tutorials as inspiration for the layout of the website.
+* [codeacademy](https://www.codecademy.com/): Used their HTML/CSS tutorials as inspiration for the layout of the website.
 * Pictures/Links: Most of the used pictures/links were gotten through google, credit goes to the respective owners.